 have many very small items, place them in an envelope marked with

 Cutting items first will result in a better seal.

 Don’t use staples on materials to be laminated.
 They cannot be run

 through the machine.

 Materials rolled tightly are difficult to feed into the laminator and tend to wrinkle and to resist sealing as thoroughly as flat materials.
-Thick/layered items will not run through the machine and cause
+Thick/layered items will not run through the machine and cause damage to rollers.

 The width of our laminator is 27 inches.
 Please keep this in mind when sending materials for lamination.